10 MUST-DO Tips Avoid Holiday Weight Gain

 Step trackers help you see how much activity you get each day.
 With a clear picture of your activity level, you will be have another daily reminder of your October Resolution.

-But upping your activity level is only one piece of the puzzle.
 To avoid making the #1 Fitbit Weight Loss Mistake you are going to need to have a plan in place NOW.
 Before the holidays strike.
 Hence tip #6.

 Tip #6: Start Your New Plan NOW, not in January

-I actually started Noom around Halloween and completed the whole program (here is my Full Noom Review)
+I actually started Noom around Halloween and completed the whole program.
+Here is my Full Noom Review.

 Having seen the research about holiday weight gain, I realized that if I wait until January to get started, I'll have even more work ahead of me.